Skip to Main Content

 7. Fix the roof and gutters

-The look of your roof can be a sticking point for buyers, as can its condition (with good reason).
-If there are broken roof shingles or other visible issues, or if your gutters are sagging or not properly secured, it’s best to take care of them with the help of a professional before they come up during the home inspection.
+The look of your roof can be a sticking point for buyers — as can its condition, for obvious reasons.
+If there are broken roof shingles or other visible issues, or if your gutters are sagging or not properly secured, it’s best to take care of them with the help of a professional before the issue comes up during the home inspection.

 8. Upgrade the mailbox

-Once you have an idea of which curb appeal projects to tackle, you don’t want to waste time or money.
+Once you have an idea of which curb appeal projects to tackle, you don’t want to waste time or money on anything unnecessary.
 Here are some common goofs to avoid:

 • Undertaking projects with no return on investment (ROI): A feature you may love could be seen as a liability to the next potential owner.
-One prime example is the installation of a lawn water feature like a fountain: “Fountains are beautiful to look at and create a very relaxing environment, but they cost more and are a recurring cost through their water consumption,” says David Steckel, a home expert at Thumbtack.
+One prime example is the installation of a lawn water feature, like a fountain: “Fountains are beautiful to look at and create a very relaxing environment, but they cost more and are a recurring cost through their water consumption,” says David Steckel, chief product officer at Sears Home Services.
 “There is no ROI to a fountain.”

-• Not consulting your HOA: If you live in a home governed by a homeowners association, confirm that your planned upgrades are within its rules.
+• Not consulting your HOA: If you live in a home governed by a homeowners association, confirm well in advance that your upgrades are within its rules.
 “Sellers should check the bylaws before making any improvements that must go through the HOA for review,” Stewart says.

-• Get a firm bid, in writing: To make sure there are no surprises when it comes time to pay your bill, ask for a bid rather than an estimate.
-An estimate is like window shopping, says Charlie, but a bid puts hard numbers to the project.
+And to make sure you fully understand the cost, ask for a firm bid before getting started, rather than just an estimate.
+An estimate is similar to window shopping, says Charlie, but a bid puts hard numbers to the project.
 “When you decide to use a vendor, make sure that they give you a final bid for what the work is going to cost, so there are no surprises down the line,” he says.